Erectile Dysfunction: Symptoms, Causes, and Support Strategies

 I recommend that you consume plenty of zinc-rich foods, including meat, poultry, and seafood.
 Additionally, I recommend daily zinc supplementation, such as Zinc Charge.

 We test plasma zinc and serum copper levels, and the ideal ratio is roughly 1 to 1.2, meaning you should have equal or slightly higher levels of plasma zinc than you have serum copper.
-Fortunately, the foods that are high in zinc, such as meat, seafood, nuts, and pumpkin seeds, are also very high in copper, so you get both of these together in your diet.
+Fortunately, the foods are high in zinc, such as meat, seafood, nuts, and pumpkin seeds, are also very high in copper, so you get both of these together in your diet.

 You may improve your Omega-3 levels by consuming foods rich in omega-3 fatty acids, such as wild-caught fish and seafood, algae, hemp seeds, chia seeds, flax seeds, and walnuts.
-Additionally, I recommend a high-quality fish oil omega-3 supplement, such as ProOmega CRP.
+Additionally, I recommend a high-quality fish oil omega-3 supplement, such as ProOmega Curcumin.

 To improve magnesium, I recommend Brain Calm Magnesium for energy, brain health, pain relief, bone health, muscle health, joint function, and better sleep.
-Mag Sleep is great if you want to improve sleep and optimize magnesium.
+Sleep Deep is great if you want to improve sleep and optimize magnesium.
 Magnesium Oil Ultra with MSM Tropical Spray is perfect for muscle pain and relaxation.

 To improve your B vitamin levels, I recommend B Strong for B vitamin complex and B12 Power.
 You can benefit from foods rich in B vitamins, such as meat, fish, shellfish, liver, kidney, eggs, and dark leafy greens.